denofiend/cross_idc_account_serv/README.md

 Name
 ====

-cross IDC account service(http server): A user account services in China, the United States, Europe, and Other countries.
+cross IDC account service(http service): A user account services system in China, the United States, Europe, and Other countries.

 Description